justicecanada/otto/setup/README.md

 bash run_terraform.sh
 ```

-Note: You'll be prompted to enter the `CLIENT_SECRET` interactively.
+Note: You'll be prompted to either input the `ENTRA-CLIENT-SECRET` or use the value if it exists in the Key Vault already.

-### 3. Manually adjust the capacity for each OpenAI model deployment in the Azure portal.

-After the Terraform script has completed deploying the OpenAI resource and its default model deployments, the capacity for each model deployment needs to be adjusted manually.
-This is necessary to ensure that the deployments have sufficient capacity to handle the expected workload.

-**Note:** Instances of OpenAI within the same subscription share the same capacity pool.
-Ensure that the total capacity across all deployments does not exceed the subscription's capacity limit.

-### 4. Deploy the AKS cluster:
+### 3. Deploy the AKS cluster:

 ```bash
 bash run_k8s.sh